How long have knee replacements been performed?

 Who is a candidate for knee replacement surgery?

 People with painful knee deformities, severe degenerative X-ray changes, or advanced symptoms of arthritis are candidates for knee replacement surgery.
 Symptoms of advanced end-stage knee arthritis include, pain, crepitus, stiffness, limping, muscle weakness, limitation of motion, and swelling.
 Family physicians, internists, rheumatologists, physiatrists, and orthopaedic surgeons are all trained to manage knee arthritis and can perform an initial evaluation.
 When medicines, diet, and physical therapy fail to manage these symptoms, evaluation for knee replacement surgery might be indicated and performed by an orthopaedic surgeon.

 Knee replacement surgery is designed to replace the damaged articular cartilage or gliding surface and any associated loss of bone structure or ligament support.
 The procedure itself is a resurfacing of the damaged knee, and relies on the patient's muscles and ligaments for support and function.
 The prostheses (replacement knees) come in numerous configurations designed for replacement of specific patterns of advanced arthritis.

 Are all knee replacements the same?

 Knee replacements are not all the same.
-There are six different types of knee replacements:
+There are different types of knee replacements such as: